By the Book

 Adrian Abrams (C’18) and DiGregorio both had startup businesses in mind when they began Signal Class.
 However, through the exploration of the class, their books transformed into something more autobiographical, once again combining business interests with personal passion.

-A health and nutrition advocate who has conquered disordered eating and yo-yo dieting, DiGregorio wrote The CUSP Method, her personalized approach to living a healthy lifestyle that is aimed at college-age women.
+A health and nutrition advocate who has conquered disordered eating and yo-yo dieting, DiGregorio wrote The CUSP Method (new window), her personalized approach to living a healthy lifestyle that is aimed at college-age women.
 The book has allowed her to fulfill twin passions of helping young women take control of their health while starting her own business.

 “CUSP helped me realize how I would articulate my passion into a business, how I would find a market for it, and how I would target that market,” says DiGregorio, who recently raised $20,000 through Kickstarter to fund a CUSP It app.
 “It has shaped my journey incredibly.
 My company is growing quickly.
 My Instagram went from a couple hundred followers to over 1,000 in a couple months, all college girls in sororities across the country.”

 Abrams used his personal experiences as a first-generation, lower-income college student and an interest in academic counseling to write A.T.T.E.N.D.: A Hustler’s Guide To Hacking College (new window).
 He initially shied away from including too many intimate details about his life, wary of falling into cliché or fodder for people who like to romanticize trauma.
 But Koester encouraged him to share deeply with the readers.
 The book has since become a best-seller in two Amazon categories, Parent Participation and Education, and Education, Aims, and Objectives.